vippsas/vipps-woocommerce/README.txt

 * Fix: `cancelled_order_page` must be an int.

 = 1.15.0 =
-* Refactored: We are now using the Vipps Recurring API v3
+* Refactored: We are now using the Vipps MobilePay Recurring API v3
 * Changed: We now require at least PHP 7.4.
 You should however already be on 8.0+ as PHP 7.4 is end of life.
 * Added: Much more type safety to the entire codebase.
 * Fixed: We now check the order status before showing the "thank you" page, instead of after.
 This should fix the order status sometimes being wrong when the user lands on this page.
-* Refactored: We no longer pass product descriptions to Vipps unless you choose to do so.
+* Refactored: We no longer pass product descriptions to Vipps MobilePay unless you choose to do so.
-* Refactored: We now use Vipps' new campaign system.
+* Refactored: We now use Vipps MobilePay's new campaign system.
 * Refactored: We no longer need to store the agreement's confirmation url ourselves.
 Idempotency now works as expected.
 * Changed: We now use the `woocommerce_subscription_cancelled_vipps_recurring` hook instead of `woocommerce_subscription_status_cancelled` to cancel a subscription.
-* Added: A merchant serial number setting to help Vipps to identify who the merchant is.
+* Added: A merchant serial number setting to help Vipps MobilePay to identify who the merchant is.
 * Added: New filters, `wc_vipps_recurring_create_agreement_data`, `wc_vipps_recurring_update_agreement_data`, `wc_vipps_recurring_cancel_agreement_data`, `wc_vipps_recurring_create_charge_data`, `wc_vipps_recurring_process_payment_agreement`
 * Fixed: A rare problem that could occur where subscriptions would not be set to "Active" when an order's status transitions to processing or completed.
-* Changed: Made the `api` attribute public in `WC_Gateway_Vipps_Recurring` as it may sometimes be beneficial to call the API directly from third party plugins and hand it off to Vipps Recurring later, especially in the charity sector.
+* Changed: Made the `api` attribute public in `WC_Gateway_Vipps_Recurring` as it may sometimes be beneficial to call the API directly from third party plugins and hand it off to Vipps MobilePay Recurring later, especially in the charity sector.

 = 1.14.7 =
 * Fixed: Coupons and "expire date" on a product in WooCommerce Subscriptions now play well together.

 = 1.14.6 =
-* Fixed: Fixed a conflict that prevented Vipps from working in Klarna if Vipps Recurring and Vipps Checkout were installed at the same time.
+* Fixed: Fixed a conflict that prevented Vipps MobilePay from working in Klarna if Vipps MobilePay Recurring and Vipps MobilePay Checkout were installed at the same time.

 = 1.14.5 =
-* Fixed: You can now swap gateway to Vipps Recurring Payments from a subscription again.
+* Fixed: You can now swap gateway to Vipps MobilePay Recurring Payments from a subscription again.

 = 1.14.4 =
 * Fixed: You can now pay for failed renewal orders.
 It will cancel the old agreement and substitute it with a new one.

 = 1.14.3 =
-* Fixed: You will now get an error message when trying to refund an order that is older than 365 days via Vipps.
+* Fixed: You will now get an error message when trying to refund an order that is older than 365 days via Vipps MobilePay.
 * Fixed: Do not show this gateway if `WCS_ATT_Cart::get_subscription_scheme` returns null.
 * Fixed: We no longer show that the price is 0,- during a campaign for a synchronised product when Prorate First Renewal is set to "Never (charge the full recurring amount at sign-up)".

 = 1.14.2 =
-* Fixed: Changing payment gateway to Vipps now works again.
+* Fixed: Changing payment gateway to Vipps MobilePay now works again.

 = 1.14.1 =
-* Fixed: Renamed our Vipps access token transient to prevent conflicts with Vipps Checkout when two different sets of merchant tokens are used.
+* Fixed: Renamed our Vipps MobilePay access token transient to prevent conflicts with Vipps MobilePay Checkout when two different sets of merchant tokens are used.

 = 1.14.0 =
 * Added: Support for [All Products for WooCommerce Subscriptions](https://woocommerce.com/products/all-products-for-woocommerce-subscriptions/).
 Thanks to @danielcherubini on GitHub.